-The Soyuz spacecraft is launched to the space station from the Baikonur Cosmodrome in Kazakhstan aboard a Soyuz rocket.
+The Soyuz spacecraft is launched to the International Space Station from the Baikonur Cosmodrome in Kazakhstan aboard a Soyuz rocket.
 It consists of an Orbital Module, a Descent Module and an Instrumentation/Propulsion Module.

 The docking mechanism is used to dock with the space station and the hatch allows entry into the station.
 The rendezvous antennas are used by the automated docking system -- a radar-based system -- to maneuver towards the station for docking.
 There is also a window in the module.